Preparation

 Minimize disruption

-Existing nodes will be drained, and the workloads will be migrated to the new nodes during the rebalancing.
+During the rebalancing, existing nodes will be drained, and workloads will be migrated to the new nodes.
 This means that this process might be disruptive to some workloads.
 Rebalancing aims to minimize disruption by first creating new nodes and then draining the old ones.

-If workloads do not tolerate interruptions, you might need to take special care.
+You might need to take special care if workloads do not tolerate interruptions.
 You have multiple options:

-- Disable rebalancing for certain nodes.
+2. Disable rebalancing for certain nodes.
 You can achieve this by labeling or annotating the nodes running critical pods or by annotating critical pods.
-Please note that annotated nodes will not be rebalanced and evicted by Evictor, and this can reduce savings.
-It is recommended to annotate some nodes dedicated to critical workloads rather than annotating multiple pods, which could be scheduled on multiple nodes and prevent their optimization.
+Please note that Evictor will not rebalance and evict annotated nodes, and this can reduce savings.
+It is recommended that some nodes dedicated to critical workloads be annotated rather than annotating multiple pods, which could be scheduled on multiple nodes and prevent their optimization.

 Example commands for finding and labeling a node running critical workloads: